syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 {% endtabs %}

-N> NorthwindDataContext is from `Northwind.Designer.cs` file (it is from the file that is added with Linq to SQL).
+N> NorthwindDataContext is from `Northwind.Designer.cs` file (it is from the file that is added with LINQ to SQL).
 Shippers are selected table from Database.

 ### Binding data to SfDataGrid

-To bind data from Linq to SQL classes, assign the Shippers collection created in the previous step, to [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~ItemsSource.html) property and set the `DataContext` as ViewModel.
+To bind data from LINQ to SQL classes, assign the Shippers collection created in the previous step, to [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~ItemsSource.html) property and set the `DataContext` as ViewModel.

 {% tabs %}
 {% highlight c# %}